Jackzmc/sourcemod-plugins/README.md

 * [200IQBots_FlyYouFools](#200iqbots_flyyoufools) - Improved code to make it support multiple tanks and work better
 * [l4d_survivor_identity_fix](#l4d_survivor_identity_fix) - Use with [L4D2Tools](#l4d2tools) to change models, some fixes
 * [BetterWitchAvoidance](#betterwitchavoidance)
-* l4d_anti_rush - Modified plugin to add a forward, so other plugins (like feedthetrolls) can do something and use highest flow value achieved for players (fixes issue when admins go back and players who haven't moved suddenly get punished)
+* l4d_anti_rush - Modified plugin to add a forward, so other plugins (like feedthetrolls) can do something.
+In addition, use highest flow value achieved for players (fixes issue when admins go back and players who haven't moved suddenly get punished)
 * [l4d2_sb_fix](#l4d2_sb_fix) - Updated to 1.11 & latest sourcepawn syntax & removed the FCVAR_NOTIFY from all cvars (why is that added?)
 * GrabEnt - Improved version that prevents moving certain entities (such as invisual walls, ragdolls, etc) and improved some code